Executive compensation: Short-term incentives (STIs)

 As employees rise through the ranks in the business, it is likely that short-term incentives are added to their total remuneration package.
 The combination of Fixed Pay and Short Term Incentive is referred to as Total Cash Compensation (TCC).
 Short-term incentives usually are formula driven and have some performance criteria attached (typically pre-agreed KPIs) depending on the role of the executive.
 For example, the Sales Director's performance related bonus may be based on incremental revenue growth; a CEO's could be based on incremental profit margin and/or revenue growth.
 Bonuses are after-the-fact (not formula driven) and often discretionary.
-Short-term incentives can also take various other forms, namely, fringe benefits, employee benefits and paid expenses (perquisites).
+Short-term incentives can also take other forms, namely, fringe benefits, employee benefits and paid expenses (perquisites).
 Common fringe benefits can vary from meal plans to health insurance cover, retirement plans, company cars and even interest-free loans for the purchase of housing.
 Fringe benefits are also often tax deductible for the employee.
 The level of STI relative to basic salary is typically a function of seniority eg. a junior executive may have an STI that is capped at 10% of basic salary whereas for a senior executive, it may rise to 50% or more.

 Medium-term incentives (MTIs)

 Medium-term incentives are often associated with the delivery of corporate strategic goals and therefore extend beyond the scope of short-term incentives.
-The performance of the company in achieving the pre-determined targets is the basis for the benefit which is usually cash.
+The performance of the company in achieving the predetermined targets is the basis for the benefit which is usually cash.
 There is often no determination of an individual's contribution to achieving the targets - the performance is calculated purely at the corporate level.
 As with STIs, the weight of the MTIs relative to the basic salary is dependent on seniority.
 Because deployment of corporate strategies typically covers a 2-5 year period, the MTIs are only paid out when an assessment of the achievement is possible.
 This feature is therefore seen as supporting employee retention.
 MTIs are not common, most publicly listed companies disclose only STIs and LTIs, although purists may argue that one or both of these are more aligned to a medium term reward (e.g STIs are often deferred for a number of years, and LTIs are often measured over a period of only 3 years).